 Pack some snacks or a lunch

 You are going to find yourself getting hungrier than usual if you are hiking and walking for extended periods of time.
 Be sure to pack plenty of snacks and foods suitable for hiking.
-High fibre, slow energy release items like trail mix and cereal bars work wonders.
+High-fiber, slow energy-release items like trail mix and cereal bars work wonders.

 Pack plenty of water when solo hiking also.
 The recommended amount per person per day is two liters.
 However, it doesn’t hurt to take a little extra.
 This is especially the case if you are hiking in high temperatures.